MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-machine-learning-server.md

 Microsoft Machine Learning Server is your flexible enterprise platform for analyzing data at scale, building intelligent apps, and discovering valuable insights across your business with full support for Python and R. Machine Learning Server meets the needs of all constituents of the process – from data engineers and data scientists to line-of-business programmers and IT professionals.
 It offers a choice of languages and features algorithmic innovation that brings the best of open-source and proprietary worlds together.

 R support is built on a legacy of Microsoft R Server 9.x and Revolution R Enterprise products.
 Significant machine learning and AI capabilities enhancements have been made in every release.
-In 9.2.1, Machine Learning Server adds support for the full data science lifecycle of your Python-based analytics.
+Python support was added in the previous release.
+Machine Learning Server supports the full data science lifecycle of your Python-based analytics.

 Additionally, Machine Learning Server enables [operationalization support](what-is-operationalization.md) so you can deploy your models to a scalable grid for both batch and real-time scoring.